textadventures/quest/docs/quest5_7.md

 <verbtemplate name="remove">doff</verbtemplate>
 ```

 There are considerably more for the editor.
+Do a compare on Github to see what the changes are (or contact me).